rohanrrao/xity-starter/src/blog/simple-blog-post.md

 ---
-title: A simple post
+title: Simple blog post
-date: '2019-06-18'
+date: '2020-01-22'
 tags:
-  - demo-content
+  - sample-content
-  - simple-post
+  - code
   - blog
 ---

-A simple post to demonstrate how a normal blog post looks on Hylia.
-Content is all set in the “Body” field as markdown and Eleventy transforms it into a proper HTML post.
-You can also edit the markdown file directly if you prefer not to use the CMS.
+This is a sample blog post to demostrate how posts look with Native Elements.
+All the content of this article is inside a markdown file which is transformed by Eleventy into an HTML page.

 ```js
 function myFunction() {